 Leh to Khardung La

 Soon we were leaving the city and climbing up the road towards Khardung La, once famous as the world’s highest motorable road.
-Weather was not clear and we were praying every god for Snowfall.
+The weather was not clear and we were praying to every god for Snowfall.

 Also Read: Shopping in Leh Ladakh